paraperipeteia/Avuncular-Chaos/README.md

 ### What's there to know?
 I've only ran this locally via localhost, but might get it running on my website soon to archive it and make it easier for others to access

+### Gameplay
+Very simple: You drink found beers, these give you farts.
+You must fart on the disco-dance-floor 'ravers' to keep them away from you.
+If you don't, it's game over, man.

+### CONTROLS

+F - Fart
+Enter - Start/Pause/Restart
+Up, Down, Left, Right - Movement keys

 #### Credits:
 Art (whiteboard drawings, digital colouring) - Me